 Tabitha has a background in fine arts focusing in weaving pieces with a sculptural and architectural quality.
 She also found she loved making analog games for friends and pursued that to several monthly game jam wins.

 Corey is a writer with a deep love for tabletop gaming.
 Corey is also the Program Manager of Drexel’s Entrepreneurial Game Studio, where he assists student developers as they design, build, market and launch their games.

 Nick might be the best pen and paper GM you’ve never heard of.
 He is an animator and developer during the day and does an excellent job of giving people fantastical adventures to go on in his spare time.

-Camden is a exerpeinced developer that knows no bounds when it comes to the platforms or tools that he wants to work with.
+Camden is a experienced developer that knows no bounds when it comes to the platforms or tools that she wants to work with.
 Among the community, Camden is one of the most accomplished game jammers.

 Nicole, is an expert in tabletop game development and design, and is part of the powerhouse tabletop game company Carboard Fortress.
 With Cardboard Fortress, Nicole has release several games, and has run multiple successful Kickstarters.

 Karley is an artist that lives in both 2D and 3D, and brings each of these to life through the magic of animation.

 Rachel is a game developer specializing in narrative building and project management.
 She is an active member of the community and is a board member of the local IGDA chapter.